ledeprogram/courses/Data_databases.md

 	*python* URL tools

 END OF WEEK ONE:
-	some systematic api program to draw from source, put in good dict, calculation something meaningful
+	some systematic api program to draw from source, put in good dict, calculate something meaningful

 **assume familiary with unix file system by week two?**

 ### 3. Structured data: strings and regular expressions

+- example with structured diagnostic code or the like?

 - *python* strings and string methods